WhiteCoreSim/WhiteCore-Dev/README.md

 `git clone --recursive https://github.com/WhiteCoreSim/WhiteCore-Dev.git`

+To update an existing repository that does not have the LibOMV submodule

+	cd <your WhiteCore repository>
+	git submodule init
+	git submodule update

 *If you do not know what submodules are, or you are not using git from the command line, PLEASE make sure to fetch the submodules too.*

 **If you download the repo using the zip file option, you will also need to download the Whitecore-LibOMV submodule and extract it in your local WhiteCore repo.**